 Knowing this also makes judging homebrew classes way easier.
 Generally speaking, if a class has base proficiency in two common saving throw abilities you can almost guarantee there will be many more issues with the class as you read through it.

-Regardless, this part of class design makes sense.
+Regardless, this class design makes sense.
 Each character should have a boon for a common saving throw ability.

 Giving a character a second proficiency in a common saving throw ability is a powerful feature, and while it’s not out of bounds to eventually give a class an additional one it’s certainly too powerful for a level 1 character.